wwlwong/phase-1-project-top-stock/README.md

 The data in db.json was copied from a public API due to CORS.<br /> Original API link: https://tradestie.com/api/v1/apps/reddit <br />
-Reddit Stocks - Top Stocks from Wallstreetbets
+Reddit Stocks - Top Stocks from Wallstreetbets <br />